 Edward Chilvers – The Future Is Polyrhythmic, FRI 02 MAR 2018 7:00 PM

 The month of March has not seen this amount of snow in Manchester in many years, so it was befitting that the music that was to accompany a night of windy and snowy Friday would also be exceptional.
-The weather did not stop well over half of the expected crowd to join.
+So even the harsh and obstructing weather could not stop well over half of the expected crowd to join.

 About the event